The Captain’s Library: The Best Financial Independence and Personal Development Books

-The Captains Library contains my personal reading list of valuable and highly influential personal finance, financial independence and investing educational material
+The Captains Library contains my personal reading list of valuable and highly influential personal finance, financial independence and investing educational material.
+These books have been recommended to me throughout my journey to financial independence and I have found them extremely helpful.
+In this article I cover both books I have read and my future reading list.

-In no particular order are the highlights from my library, forming the Captains reading list.
-This is, in my opinion, the most comprehensive list of the best books on personal finance, investing, self help and personal development I have ever come across.
-Most, if not all of these books are freely available through your public library.
+In a rough order of suggested reading are the highlights from my library, forming the Captains reading list.
+This is, in my opinion, the most comprehensive list of the best books on personal finance, investing, self help and personal development I have come across.
+Most, if not all of these books are freely available through your public library which is great news as you can access them for free (and the authors still get paid), but of course many of us like to purchase books to read, and then either keep in our personal libraries or pass on to someone who can benefit.

 Contents hide